 Our teams are also designing smarter and more sustainable packaging to decrease product packaging waste before the product even reaches our customers’ homes.

 We provide our store teams with all the tools they need to facilitate on-site recycling.
 We follow up with them regularly and ask for their feedback on how to further reduce store waste at source.
 Some of their best ideas have already been implemented globally.

 Waste Diversion Rate

-In 2013, we set a goal to reach 85% waste diversion for our Montreal head office and distribution centre.
-We’ve since expanded our organics collection across our entire Montreal campus, improved distribution centre sorting practices and made all associates responsible for sorting their own waste at centrally located-recycling hubs.
+In 2013, we set a goal to reach 85% waste diversion for our Montreal head office and distribution center.
+We’ve since expanded our organics collection across our entire Montreal campus, improved distribution center sorting practices and made all associates responsible for sorting their own waste at centrally located-recycling hubs.

 In 2015, we exceeded this goal by diverting over 88% of all waste generated on site.
 We are happy to have surpassed that goal ahead of schedule, but we’re not stopping there.
 We’re continuing to work towards our long-term objective of reaching zero waste.

 Even our campus cafeteria underwent a zero waste transformation.
 All of our organics and coffee grinds are now composted, and takeout packaging, including coffee cups, is made from renewable materials that is 100% compostable in industrial facilities.

 At the ALDO Group, we’ve set out on a journey to reduce the environmental footprint of our packaging, marketing materials and receipts without compromising aesthetics, functionality or product integrity.